 - U-M Google Mail and Calendar.
-Used by faculty, staff, and students at UM-Ann Arbor and UM-Dearborn.
+Used by faculty, staff, and students at UM-Ann Arbor, UM-Dearborn, and UM-Flint.

 - Michigan Medicine Outlook Mail and Calendar.
 Used by faculty, staff, and students at Michigan Medicine, as well as those in departments that must comply with various federal regulations that place restrictions on how sensitive regulated data is handled.

 - Your U-M computing services.
 U-M standard computing services are set up for you automatically as soon as your uniqname and account are set up.
 It may take a few minutes for the setup process to finish.
 If you can't log in to a U-M service right away, please wait a few minutes and try again.